 Over the years the SLAC management has maintained a harmonious relationship with the employees.
+None of its employees are subject to Collective Bargaining Agreements.
 The industrial peace that is enjoyed in the workplace is attributed to the overall compliance with Labor requirements especially where wages, employee welfare, and other statutory prescriptions are concerned.

 The Human Resource team, in coordination with the Operations and other support teams, continues to roll out programs that are aimed at developing the competencies and skills of each individual employee, not only to be excellent professionals in their own fields but more so to be relevant members of society.
+It plans to increase its current number of employees by 5% within the next 12 months.